jonnypeace/VPN-gateway/README.md

 Windows devices : Not sure, but like i say, the wireguard app already hangs your connection.
 You could run wireshark and run some packet capture, or a traceroute alternative for windows, or ping 8.8.8.8 should confirm 100% packet loss.

 Linux Desktop : Once you're finished this tutorial, and have linux desktop connected.
 Shutdown the vpn-gateway, run the below command, nothing appears to escape.
 If you run this command before and after you'll see what it should look like.
-You can also try ping, and it will confirm 100% packet loss.
+You can also try ping, and it will confirm 100% packet loss, and also tcpdump.
 ~~~
 traceroute 8.8.8.8

 or

 ping -c1 8.8.8.8

+or

+sudo tcpdump

+I usually just get a bunch of arp requests looking for the vpn-gateway.
 ~~~

 Ok back to the VPN-Gateway Firewall rules & Killswitch